xXTacticalWaffleXx/cmdnotes_old/README.md

 -delete lets you delete your notes

--help explains all the commands
+-help explains all the commands and gives licence info

 -transaction starts a SQL style transaction

 -commit saves the changes made in a transaction to file

--rollback reverts any changes mad
+-rollback reverts any changes made

+-amend allows you to overwrite a previously saved note

 to compile this program from source clone the repo into visual studio 2017 or higher and compile